Getting a U.S. green card can be a long, complicated process. However, this process doesn’t end after you receive your card in the mail.

 Maintaining Permanent Residency

-In most circumstances, your U.S. permanent residency will last for ten years.
+In most circumstances, your U.S. permanent residency will last for 10 years.

 Removing Restrictions on Conditional Permanent Residency